 1 often capitalized : the force generated by a person's actions held in Hinduism and Buddhism to perpetuate transmigration and in its ethical consequences to determine the nature of the person's next existence [ii]

-What is the goal of reincarnation?
+According to those who believe in it, what is the goal of reincarnation?

 The goal of most forms of reincarnation is Nirvana. [iii]